A Labour-led government means we will see a number of changes to the employment law landscape. Some of their policies likely to affect you include:

 Whether these proposals are implemented, and to what degree, remains to be seen.
 Many of them, such as Fair Pay Agreements, will require considerable planning and legislative drafting to produce a workable process, so for now it is business as usual.
 We will keep you updated on these and other changes as they progress through parliament.

-In the meantime, if you would like any advice on employment law issues, please contact our team today.
+In the meantime, if you would like any advice on employment law issues, please contact our employment law team today.

 Written by Shima Grice